 For the 2022-2023 biennium, federal awards are projected to be the largest source of department budget authority at $654 million, or 47%.
 The general fund is $265 million, or 19%, of the department's budget authority.
 Remaining budget authority is expected to come from a variety of sources, such as licensing and fees, medical education fund, health care access fund, and other dedicated state funds.

 All operating money at the department must be spent per the requirements of Minnesota statutes and laws, federal awards, and contractual agreements.
-At $350 million, over half of the department’s budgetary resources are for grants, loan forgiveness, and other individual subsidies.
-Employee compensation for a 1,500 person workforce is $147 million, or 22%, of all spending.
-Other operating expenses are $159 million, or 24%, of all spending.
+For the 2022-2023 biennium, $692 million, or 49% of total expenditures, are planned for grants, loan forgiveness, and other individual support. $329 million, or 24%, is dedicated to employee compensation for a workforce of 1,532 full-time equivalent staff.
+And $377 million, or 27%, is dedicated for operating expenses.

 State Budget Process